MarcSzafraniec/MarcSzafraniec.github.io/TFCuda.md

   * If that works, try `sess = tf.Session(config=tf.ConfigProto(log_device_placement=True))`

   * It should display your GPU.
-If it doesn't, or if the previous command led to error messages, THAT becomes interesting.
+If it doesn't, or if `import tensorflow as tf` led to error messages, THAT becomes interesting.
 Go to step 5.

   * If you didn't get any error message but the GPU isn't there, you probably don't use the "right" TF, which means that you didn't clean up all folders before install.
 Try doing that, as well as installing NVIDIA drivers if it doesn't work